 Plot Summary

 As the season progresses, we see her fly higher with each act.
-Her friendship with Shy gets stronger and she is also able to get back her apartment.
+Her friendship with Shy gets stronger, and she is also able to get back to her apartment.
 For the first time, since the day Joe left her, it looks like things might finally be settling down for Midge.
 The last episode, however, undoes a whole lot of it.

 Meanwhile, the rest of the people around her are coming to terms with their own lives.
 Abe had caused an upheaval by giving up his position at Columbia University and the Bell Labs.
-He tries to find the thing that would reignite the spark in him and so, he experiments with some ideas.
+He tries to find the thing that would reignite the spark in him, and so he experiments with some ideas.
 At last, he finds his calling as a theatre critic.
 Rose, too, discovers her knack for matchmaking and decides to pursue it full-time.
 Though her efforts with Benjamin backfire, despite being well-intentioned, she knows that this is what she would want to turn into a career.

 Joe, too, finally settles down with the one thing he had wanted all along.
 After experimenting here and there for a while, he had the epiphany that running a club is what he should be doing.
 By the final episode, he succeeds in turning this dream into a reality, and even though he is still in love with Midge, he has managed to move on from his guilt about what happened to their marriage.
-On the other hand, as the career goes well for her, Susie makes the mistake of falling deep into the gambling circle, but not so deep that she can’t get out of it.
+On the other hand, as her career goes well, Susie makes the mistake of falling deep into the gambling circle, but not so deep that she can’t get out of it.

 The Ending: What Happened with Shy?